flowithflo/flowithflo.github.io/index.md

 Aside from the current training and to keep myself in a good balance, any physical exercises such as stretching yoga, easy qigong, core pilates and racket sport are part the self-care routins as well as my psychological needs in frequently visiting museums and spending time with my lovely family and friends!
 <br> I love supporting [ACCESS/Utrecht International Centre](https://access-nl.org/partner/expat-center-utrecht/) at the municipality of Utrecht and assisting non-native speakers living in [Utrecht](https://www.discover-utrecht.com/).<br>

-I'd also like to share how you can help to take care of your lymph at home and of course, you can contact me for a MLD experience (see the contact in below).
+I'd also like to share how you can help to take care of your lymph at home.
+I can also be reached for your MLD experience (the contact is in below).
 <br>
 So, let's GO with FLO-W!
 <br>